sunny-heo/RN-Rails-One-Line-Diary/README.md

 $ cd react_native_client
 $ npm install or yarn install
 $ react-native link react-native-vector-icons
+$ react-native link react-native-gesture-handler
 $ react-native start
 ```

 ### Run iOS application

-Assuming that you have Xcode installed, run the following commands below in new Terminal to start iOS application.
+Assuming that you have Xcode installed, run the following commands below in new Terminal to start app on iOS device.

 ```
 $ react-native run-ios